Frequently Asked Questions

 - Does the device allow reads of the data associated with the command?

 - What is the data format the device uses with this command?

-The standard way is for a master to poll each address in the system and terminate the transaction with a STOP condition after the ACK/NACK response.
-If an ACK follows the R/W# bit then the master knows that there is a device at that address.
+The standard way is for a controller to poll each address in the system and terminate the transaction with a STOP condition after the ACK/NACK response.
+If an ACK follows the R/W# bit then the controller knows that there is a device at that address.
 If there is no acknowledge (a NACK) after the R/W# bit then the master knows there is no device at the address.

 A faster way is for the system to use ZONE capable devices.
-The master can then use a ZONE READ operation to get a response from all the attached devices.
+The controller can then use a ZONE READ operation to get a response from all the attached devices.
 This results in a transaction that is only as long as the number of devices on the bus rather than the 127 transactions needed to poll every address.
 The procedure for discovering all of the devices in a system using the ZONE READ operation is described in detail in PMBus Power System Management Protocol Application Note AN001: Using The ZONE_READ and ZONE_WRITE Protocols, which can be found in the Application Profiles & Notes section under the Specifications tab on the PMBus web site http://pmbus.org/.